khaled-e-a/khaled-e-a.github.io/_pages/about.md

 ---

-✋ Before you leave, checkout this website, [lot's of cool info](https://www.miracles-of-quran.com/)
+✋ Before you leave, checkout this website, [lots of cool info](https://www.miracles-of-quran.com/)